You're a Good Man, Charlie Brown: 2008 Manhattan benefit concert

 On December 15, 2008, a one-night-only benefit performance of Charlie Brown was staged at the Gerald W. Lynch Theater at John Jay College in Manhattan for the Make-A-Wish Foundation, directed by David Lefkowich.
 The cast featured Morgan Karr as Charlie Brown, David Larsen as Schroeder, Tom Deckman as Snoopy, Matt Crowle as Linus, Carmen Ruby Floyd as Lucy, and Kenita R. Miller as Sally.

 2016 Off-Broadway revival

 The musical was revived at the Off-Broadway York Theatre Company.
 The revival used some young actors from Broadway productions.
 The six-member “Peanuts” gang featured Joshua Colley as Charlie Brown, Gregory Diaz as Schroeder, Aidan Gemme as Snoopy, Milly Shapiro as Sally, Mavis Simpson-Ernst as Lucy, and Jeremy T. Villas as Linus.
 Graydon Peter Yosowitz played the role of Charlie Brown from June 1–7.
 The production ran from May 24 – June 26, 2016.

+2023 Off-West End revival

+The London revival opened at Upstairs at the Gatehouse on December 14, 2023.
+Produced by Chromolume, it was directed by Amanda Noar with Isaac Bernier-Doyle as assistant director and Harry Style as musical director.
+The cast comprised Jordan Broatch as Charlie Brown, Troy Yip as Schroeder, Jacob Cornish as Linus, Oliver Sidney as Snoopy, Eleanor Fransch as Lucy, and Millie Robins as Sally.
+It closed on January 14, 2024.

+2024 Chinese premiere

+After closing in London, Chromolume's production transferred to Shanghai in August, 2024 opening at the FANCL Arts Centre in co-production with iMusical, Hangzhou Grand Theatre, and Singapore ULC Education Group.
+The creative team and cast remained largely unchanged with Joǎo Almeida taking over as Charlie Brown and Poppy Austen joining as Sally.
+This marked the show's debut in China.